AndreaCalabro-AYES/face_recognition/README.md

 - all other folders: examples from the main project, still there for reference.

 ### What to do
-1. *Train the model*
+1. *Tune the model*
 In the ayes_model folder there are two subfolders
 - test_files
 - train_files

-In both you will need to put a different picture of you, the one in train_files will be used to tune the model and the one in test_files to test it !
+In both you will need to put a different picture of you, the one in train_files will be used to tune the model and the one in test_files to test the encoding !
+If the test will be passed, the encoding will be created.
 It's quite **important** to give the correct name to both: the name of the tuning image will be used as identifier for your face encoding from now on, and to look for the correct test file!
 In the docker-compose file launch the command python3 create_face_encoding_db This will automatically manage the update of a database (now json, need optimization here as well).